mrlematt/MattAbstractions/README.md

 the Matt_Modules.maxpat patcher contains all the modules nicely presented and ready to copy and paste.

+08/04

+- made a max for live dustykick~

 02/01

 - matt.stepz1: added a livegrid row at the bottom of the module